-None of the 1417 specimens submitted for influenza PCR testing at PathWest were positive in the past week (Figure 5).
-The last PCR positive influenza sample reported by PathWest was in July 2020.
+Of the 867 specimens submitted for influenza PCR testing at PathWest in the past week, one tested positive (Figure 5).

 Figure 5.
 Proportion of influenza PCR specimens positive for influenza at PathWest by week, 2017 to 2022

 Note: This graph is a summary of all WA samples reported by PathWest, excluding samples referred by other private laboratories for influenza subtyping.